Typescript-TDD/ts-auto-mock/.github/ISSUE_TEMPLATE/bug_report.md

 Describe your issue here.

 ### Your environment
-* version of ts-auto-mock
+* ts-auto-mock version:
-* version of typescript
+* typescript version:
-* version of node
+* node version:
-* version of npm
+* npm version:
-* any other dependencies version that you think is relevant
+* list any other dependencies version that you think is relevant

 ### Steps to reproduce
 Tell us how to reproduce this issue.
 Please provide a test code example